 - Gain the attention of a younger generation so that they listen.

 - Equip students to think and act like authentic leaders.

 Tim believes that “every kid can be a leader, because leadership is about influence.”
 He trains high school and college students in how to serve at school, work, home, and the community.
 Since founding Growing Leaders, he has spoken to more than 500,000 students and staff on hundreds of campuses across the country, including Stanford University, Duke University, Purdue, Auburn University, University of North Carolina, Georgia Tech, and Baylor University.
 Tim has also taught courses on leadership and mentoring at nine universities and graduate schools across the U.S. and provided leadership training and resources for the National FFA Organization and major athletic programs, including the University of Alabama, Auburn University, University of Texas, Virginia Tech and the San Francisco Giants.

 - Every student can be a leader, because the true definition of leadership is the ability to influence.

 - The point of leadership is to equip our young people to do things without help.

 - Leadership can be spotted and cultivated in students as early as elementary school.

-Good parenting and teaching is a balancing act between being responsive
+- Good parenting and teaching is a balancing act between being responsive and demanding.

 - Over-parenting can do more damage than under-parenting.